How to Start Working Out at Home

 want to do.
 If you haven’t exercised in a while, you’ll want to start slowly.
 Remember, exercising is a way of life so think of it as a marathon, not a sprint.
 This will soon become normal as it becomes your lifetime mindset.

 Start with a few exercises a few days a week – the important result is a healthy habit that you can live with.
-A habit that helps you stay active and healthy!
+Start working out at home until it becomes a habit that helps you stay active and healthy!

 Monday’s are our flexibility days – tap the image for 15 easy flexibility exercises ** See our Workout Routines and Journals page for Activity Guidelines and a Weekly Workout Planner with exercises to help you get started.
 Simply download and print the exercises you want to do!